swish-climate-impact-assessment/DROUGHT-BOM-GRIDS/README.md

 The algorithm used to calculate the drought index using the Hutchinson method is stored in this repository.
 The source weather data can be accessed from the principal investigators:  Peter Powers and Dean Collins, National Climate Centre, BoM.

+TODO
+====
+The source weather data are not easily accessible.
+It would be good to deposit these into a repository such as the Australian Data Archives.
+Doing this will need agreement from the original authors at the BoM.

 Bibiliographic Citation
 ----